A Course Grows in the Bronx – Ferry Point

 Despite the many obstacles, Mr. Benepe calls Ferry Point a “win-win-win” situation—for the city, for taxpayers and for golfers.
 “Converting the waterfront and former industrial areas where the jobs have moved out into new uses the public can enjoy is the frontier for urban parks these days,” he said.
 The Bronx has a history of pioneering, he pointed out.
 In 1895, the nation’s first municipal golf course opened here, at Van Cortlandt Park, and is still going strong.

-Trump Golf Links Ferry Point
+Bally’s Golf Links at Ferry Point

 May 26, 2015